-The BER is the CO_2 emission rate for the actual building, calculated in exactly the same way as the TER but based on the properties of the actual rather than Notional Building.
+The BER is the CO2 emission rate for the actual building, calculated in exactly the same way as the TER but based on the properties (fabric, servies and controls) of the actual rather than Notional Building.

 All the data for the actual building (geometry and full details of the building fabric and building services) are entered into SBEM which calculates and compares the BER and the TER.
-If the BER< or = TER then the building is compliant.
+If the BER \leq TER then the building is compliant.

 It is mandatory that the BER is less than or equal to the TER.
-How this is best achieved for rooflights is explained in this document and demonstrated in Appendix 1.
+How rooflights can be best used to help achieve this is explained in this document and demonstrated in Appendix 1.